Richard Young (photographer): Career

-Over the summer of 2012 Richard was presented the Ischia Art Award at the Ischia Film Festival in Italy while concurrently exhibiting 40 years worth of his photographs of Elizabeth Taylor at the Colombaia Museum during the festival.
-The next year, In March 2013, Champagne Bureau UK crowned Richard Young with its first ever Le Prix Champagne de la Joie de Vivre prize. in July 2013, Richard received an Honorary Fellowship and the title Honorary Doctor in recognition of his outstanding contribution to the Field of Photography from University of the Arts London.
-In October 2013, Richard Young's candid photograph of Freddie Mercury at home was inducted into the National Portrait Gallery, London.
-In the summer of 2014, Richard was inducted into the prestigious Champagne wine fraternity "L’Ordre des Côteaux de Champagne" in the stunning setting of Le Palais du Tau.
-In February 2015 the UK Picture Editors Guild presented the Chairman's Award to Richard for his significant contribution and talent in the field of photography.
+In July 2012 Richard was presented the Ischia Art Award at the Ischia Global Film & Music Festival in Italy while concurrently exhibiting 40 years worth of his photographs of Elizabeth Taylor at the Colombaia Museum during the festival.

+In March 2013, Champagne Bureau UK crowned Young with its first ever Le Prix Champagne de la Joie de Vivre prize. in July 2013, Richard received an honorary fellowship and honorary doctorate in recognition of his outstanding contribution to the field of photography from University of the Arts London.
+In October 2013, Young's candid photograph of Freddie Mercury at home was inducted into the National Portrait Gallery, London.

+In the summer of 2014, Young was inducted into the Champagne wine fraternity "L'Ordre des Côteaux de Champagne", in the Le Palais du Tau.

+In February 2015 the UK Picture Editors Guild presented the Chairman's Award to Young for his significant contribution and talent in the field of photography.

 Personal life

-Young and Susan have three children; Dan, Sam and Hannah.
+Richard and Susan Young have three children.